 May of 2012, St. Peter’s experienced a tragedy: Mary-Marguerite and church administrator Brenda Brewington were victims of gun violence while serving at the church.
 Read more about St. Peters’ response to this tragedy on our Becoming a Resurrection People page.

-Join us and be a part of that future!
+Please join us — come with us, and be a part of that future!